 The first two years of the course are based at Curtin Perth, and the third year is based at Curtin Kalgoorlie, where you'll have opportunities to engage with real industry practices.

-What jobs can the Bachelor of Mine and Engineering Surveying lead to?
+What jobs can the Mine and Engineering Surveying lead to?

 - Engineering surveyor